geudde/attic-chest/pages/03.season-2/16.meeting-28/04.tale/docs.md

 All further questions I forbore;
 Then walked away, and mused the more;
 &emsp;But Ah! my thoughts had lost their joys,
-&emsp;Because of these three little Boys,
+&emsp;Because of these three little boys,
 &emsp;That had nor meat, nor drink, nor toys.

 Fitz Wordsworth